jeffgodwyll/dotfiles/README.md

 Uses [dotbot](https://github.com/anishathalye/dotbot) ;)

-Restart your shell for changes to take effect.
-Or just source your `.zshrc`
+Restart your shell for changes to take effect and to install and set up antigen.
+Or just source your `.zshrc` file for the changes to kick in:
-file:

     source .zshrc